meteorlxy/dockerfiles/cloud9/Readme.md

       C9_WORKSPACE: /workspace
       C9_AUTH_USER: user
       C9_AUTH_PASSWORD: password
+      TZ: Asia/Shanghai
 ```

 - Set the `C9_AUTH_USER` and `C9_AUTH_PASSWORD` to your username and password.
+- Set the `TZ` to your timezone.
 - Set the volumes to your workspace

 ## Introduction